The Mentor Manager

 For some time now, we’ve seen many organisations encouraging their managers to learn the art of coaching as a key approach in their suite of management tools.
 I’ve witnessed first hand many situations where the ‘manager as coach’ approach has helped lift members of a team, or even whole teams and positively enhanced the performance of the managers themselves.

-Mentoring in itself is about relationships and unconditional.
+Mentoring in itself is about relationships and quite unconditional.
 This is a big shift for those managers who are attached to more traditional leadership styles, as it tends to offer up a level of vulnerability that puts the manager on the same level as their people.
 Managers who understand this provide a level of safety in their team that makes it ok for their employees to share issues that may be affecting their professional and personal performance; which may lead to some coaching, training or something else to help address the gap.
-The reality is though, that a mentoring approach relies on sharing who you are and not just what you know.
+The reality is that a mentoring approach relies on sharing who you are and not just what you know.
 A leader who is able to integrate mentoring into their style will likely learn that the root of many performance issues lies in self-esteem, work/life balance or other personal issues that don’t lie that far beneath the surface.
-This raises the question; how often has coaching, training or even dismissal been incorrectly used to deal with issues that may simply have needed an ear or required a simple word of acknowledgement for them at least start to be addressed?
+This raises the question; how often has coaching or training been incorrectly used to deal with issues that may simply have needed an ear or required a simple word of acknowledgement for them at least start to be addressed?
 And right now, when things seem unclear, and for some unsafe, a mentoring approach be just what's needed in tandem with more situational or directive management.

 When used together, both mentoring and coaching combine to be a holistic leadership approach that provide a focus on both the long and short term.
 An example of this is shown below with a situation that is becoming increasingly common – career development: